History has taught us that a fully centrally controlled government system fails completely – well, in the long run.

 So one begs to question, why would you do it for social services for instance?

 Decentralizing a system can improve efficiency because it gives options to get the best quality possible.
-It also removes power from one or a few providers (who by human nature can get greedy and sloppy) but shares it equally amongst other stakeholders – who stand to mutually benefit from the working system indirectly rather than just a monetary compensation or tax.
+It also removes power from one or a few providers and shares it equally amongst other stakeholders.

 Centralized systems can learn from the blockchain to efficiently provide services.

-Leaving your download running could then allow others to get the files you have already amassed (you then reciprocally upload the files) and so the cycle continues until everyone hopefully acquires the same great quality file (if required) from the best ‘seeds’.
+Leaving your download running could then allow others to get the files you have already amassed (you then reciprocally upload the files).
+The cycle continues until everyone hopefully acquires the same great quality file (if required) from the best ‘seeds’.

-Naturally, and rightfully so the entertainment industry put a stop to this because it meant that people could attain their copyrighted material – without parting with a cent.
-Many fines and warnings were dished out to individuals (myself included :o) once in 2005 and another time in 2012) as well as companies hosting the sharing servers – though it is still possible to access them via carefully planned entry gateways to hide your IP address using VPNs, Tor-like sites or via (old school) FTP.
+Naturally, the entertainment industry put a stop to this because it meant that people could attain their copyrighted material – without parting with a cent.
+Many fines and warnings were dished out to individuals as well as companies hosting the sharing servers.

-So, heading back to service delivery and running decentralized systems, governments, and other institutional service providers can take a leaf out of the blockchain technology tree and its true intention: to decentralize the provision of a service to improve access to it, reduce associated costs of using it and improve its efficiency!
+Back to service delivery and the running of decentralized systems: governments, and other institutional service providers can take a leaf out of the blockchain technology tree and its true intention.